shreevatsa/tex/program/README.md

 and maybe put each part in a separate page.
 (Note that CONTENTS.tex will contain the page/section numbers of each part.)

+Also, the font can obviously be shared across the different SVGs.

+And every letter is in its own tspan, maybe ask the dvisvgm author about it?